 - Keeps track of your progress on Dave Ramsey’s baby steps (if you’re following that program)

-- Looks very similar to the budget forms from Financial Peace University (so easy to transfer if you’re already using those)
+- Looks very similar to the budget forms from Financial Peace University

 - Lacks any support for account registers so another tracking method is needed to keep track of bank accounts

 - Can’t work on budgets for future months (only current month)

 - Does not connect to American Express and some other banking institutions

 - Very clunky to use for transaction entry with no memory of payees

 - No way to easily move money from one budget to another